 When you use an agency, you should be paying for their experience and their management.
 A good agency should be able to deliver a better job than you can do using in-house resource or freelance resource.
 They should also get it done more efficiently than you, because they have experienced management who know what they are doing.
 If you don't get this experience from your agency, either they were over-committed or weren't well suited to the job you needed doing.

-Strategy is about taking insights built from experience and data, then interpreting that information to decide the best plan to get from where you are to where you want to be.
+Strategy is about taking insights built from experience and data, then interpreting that information to decide on the best plan to get from where you are to where you want to be.

 It covers defining and communicating fundamentals about why your business exist such your company vision and mission to marketing specific strategies such as the 5 Ps of marketing - Product, Price, Promotion, Place, and People.